-Neurogenic bladder is abnormal bladder function caused by a nerve problem.
-The bladder may empty too often or at the wrong time ( incontinence ) or the bladder may be unable to completely empty the urine (urinary retention).
-In this case, urine may leak out of the overfilled bladder.
+Neurogenic bladder is abnormal bladder function caused by a nerve or brain problem.
+The bladder may empty too often or at the wrong time (incontinence) or the bladder may be unable to completely empty the urine (urinary retention).
+In this case, urine may leak out of the overfilled bladder and back up into the kidney.

 Contact your doctor if you think you may have this condition.
-The sooner it is treated, the lower the chance of developing other serious conditions, such as a urinary tract infection .
+The sooner it is treated, the lower the chance of developing other serious conditions, such as a urinary tract infection, hydronephrosis, or kidney damage.

 Bladder With Nerves, Female